aarron-lee/SimpleDeckyTDP/README.md

 | STAPM VALUE         |     0.062 |                    |
 ```

-If you see an error, you may need to set `iomem=relaxed` as a boot parameter for your machine.
+If you see an error, you may need to set `iomem=relaxed` as a boot parameter for your kernel.

 # Install